garrardkitchen/resume/content/blog/principles.md

 Another area that I believe this encompasses is splitting code up across multiple files and folders.
 If it's a PoC, a sample piece of code, or some thing that has a short shelf life, just keep it in one file.
 When it's the right time - moving out of PoC/other - then you can consider optimizing it.
 Up until then, it's a huge waste of time and effort.

 Architecture is a great example of when not to prematurely optimize.
-Architecture normally equaates to cost.
-The more of something, the greater the cost.
-This could mean for a startup the difference between survival and demise.
-Adopting a guiding principle of being frugal from the outset, is a prudent and wise dicison.
+Architecture normally infers cost.
+Generally, the more of something, the greater the cost.
+This could mean for a startup the difference between survival and their demise.
+Adopting a **guiding principle** of being **frugal** from the outset, is a prudent and wise decison.
 What this means is that you're always looking for the most cost-effective way of accomplishing your goal.
-So, if you don't know your demand, it means you opt for a single server instead of having a HA cluster of 3 master nodes and 5 worker nodes!
+So, if you don't know your demand, it means you opt for a single server instead of having a **HA** cluster of 3 master nodes and 5 worker nodes!
 Down from 8 servers to 1 which on a month by month basis during development and beta/early releases could mean the saving of thousands of pounds sterling.

 Sadly, I've come across a few startup that have failed just because they ran out of cash early on.
 It's a real shame for all involved.